Everything you need to get started

 Protect your Bench with a Good Finish

 Unfinished cedar has some resistance to decay, but the best strategy is to apply a top-quality exterior finish to keep the wood from cracking, splitting and rotting.
+Check out these tips on finishing wood.

 Penetrating oil–type finishes with a small amount of pigment provide a natural look and reduce fading.
 Finishes that leave a film provide the best protection.
 Spar varnish or Sikkens are two examples.
 Take extra precautions to seal the bottom of the legs to keep them from absorbing moisture from the damp ground.
 For interior use, any good-quality varnish will work.